simoneperazzoli/Sauron/README.md

-				*This study is initial and is open to contribuition!*
+						*This study is open to contribution!*